quintessence/gopress/README.md

 This will create a new subdirectory named "myfile" in /path/to/output.

+### Custom CSS

+By default, gopress will look for a `custom.css` file in the same directory as your input file.
+If no `custom.css` file is present, then the default attributes will be used as defined in `css/style.css`.

+### Images

+Locally stored images must be in an `images` subdirectory of where your input file is stored.
+This is because the images used in the presentation will be copied to the `images` subdirectory of the presentation.

 ### Logging

 By default, the logging level is set to "info".
 To change the logging level use the -log parameter, e.g.: